 The Outlook for Financial Funds

 This transfer of wealth is estimated to be $48 trillion.

 Here are three of the best financial funds to buy for the long term:

 - Davis Financial Fund (RPFGX): Perhaps the best actively-managed financial fund on the market, Davis Financial benefits from a long history of investing in financial stocks.
 Fund manager Christopher Davis has been either an analyst or manager at Davis funds for 30 years.
-This experience has helped to boost long-term returns (5 years or more) ahead of at least two-thirds of other financial sector funds.
+This experience has helped to boost long-term returns (five years or longer) ahead of at least two-thirds of other financial sector funds.
 RPFGX has a front load of 4.75% and an expense ratio of 0.96% (as of May 2021).
 Some investors may qualify for load-waived shares, which do not have a sales charge.

 - Fidelity Select Banking (FSRBX): If you want to focus on the banking sub-sector within the broader financial sector, FSRBX is a smart choice.
 The fund primarily invests in large U.S. banks, such as Wells Fargo (WFC), PNC Financial Services (PNC) and CitiGroup (C).
 Expenses for FSRBX are 0.79% as of May 2021.

 - Vanguard Financials ETF (VFH): Investors wanting a low-cost index fund that invests in a broad variety of financial stocks will like what they see in VFH.
-The portfolio tracks the MSCI US Investable Market Index, which consists of over 400 stocks in the financial sector.
+The portfolio tracks the MSCI US Investable Market Index, which consists of more than 400 stocks in the financial sector.
 Expenses for VFH are just 0.10%.